zolrath/wemux/README.md

 ********************************************************************************

 wemux enhances tmux to make multi-user terminal multiplexing both easier and more powerful.
-It allows users to host a wemux session and have clients join in either:
+It allows users to host a wemux server and have clients join in either:

 **Mirror Mode** gives clients (another SSH user on your machine) read-only